Online / September 08, 2025, 3 pm CEST

 SID Mid-Europe Chapter (SID-MEC) Online-Meeting

-The Mid-Europe Chapter of the Society for Information Display (SID-MEC) invites you to its Fall Meeting.
+The Mid-Europe Chapter of the Society for Information Display (SID-MEC) invites you to its Autumn Meeting.
 Under the title "Quantum Dot Materials and Processing for Displays" experts from the display industry and research institutions will discuss current developments and challenges.
 The event will take place online on September 8, 2025, from 15:00 to 17:00 CEST and offers a platform for the exchange of knowledge and ideas.

 The program will highlight progress in quantum dot synthesis, color conversion technologies for microLEDs, advanced printing methods such as EHD-jet, and strategies for commercialization.
 Attendees will gain valuable insights into the integration of quantum dots into the next generation display systems.